xapi-project/xenctrl/README.md

 [Citrix Hypervisor] Toolstack for Travis builds.
 Most of that code is available from [XS Opam].

-The code is taken from [Xen] but mocks some some parts that don't bind properly to standard [Xen] libraries.
+The code is taken from [Xen] but mocks some parts that don't bind properly to standard [Xen] libraries.
 As such, this is only useful for compiling code but not for running it.